CarolANikolic/shorts-summary/README.md

 ### Backend and Async Functions:
 - Setup the backend/server side, route and endpoints;
-- Use async functions (asynchronous functions), to run the code not necessarily from top to botton.
-In this way the code can run/finish some tasks, while other tasks are paused, so the program does not freeze, instead, in the meanwhilea finishes other tasks and resume those paused tasks later.
-I also learn the use of "await" keyword to pause certain tasks/functions and wait for a Promise to resolve before continuing.
+- Use async functions (asynchronous functions), to run the code not necessarily from top to bottom.
+In this way, the code can run/finish some tasks, while other tasks are paused, so the program does not freeze, instead, in the meanwhile finishes other tasks and resumes those paused tasks later.
+I also learned the use of the "await" keyword to pause certain tasks/functions and wait for a Promise to resolve before continuing.

 ~~~
 import cors from "cors"